-- In the last two weeks, Richardson has put up the two highest receiving marks in CU history for a freshman, with 11 catches for 143 yards at Kansas in week 9 and five for 121 yards against Iowa State. - Richardson caught five passes for 121 yards against Iowa State in week 10, his second consecutive 100-yard receiving game.
-He is the first freshman to record more than one 100-yard day in CU history. - Richardson had a career day at Kansas in week 9 with 11 receptions for 141 yards and two touchdowns.
-He had another apparent touchdown ruled incomplete with just :02 left in the Kansas game.
-His 11 receptions tie a CU record and are a CU record for receptions by a freshman, true or redshirt, and he tied the mark he set for freshman touchdown receptions he set against Texas Tech.
-His 141 yards is a freshman record and just the fourth 100-yard receiving day by a freshman in CU history, joining teammate Scotty McKnight on that list. - Richardson caught a 55 yard pass from Cody Hawkins early in the Iowa State game, giving him three 50-plus yard plays this season, the most a CU player has had since Derek McCoy had three in 2003. - In the last four games, Richardson has 22 receptions for 369 yards and four touchdowns. - Before his record setting day at Kansas in week 9, he had 13 receptions for 172 yards and 2 touchdowns on the season.
-In that game, he hauled in 11 grabs for 141 yards and 2 touchdowns in that game. - Richardson had a break-out game against Texas Tech, pulling down four receptions for 79 yards and two touchdowns.
-He became the first true freshman to record two receiving touchdowns in the same game and just the third freshman (true or redshirt) to do so. - Richardson has slowly worked his way more into the playbook as the season has progressed. - Richardson caught his first collegiate pass against Colorado State in 2010, an 11-yard strike from Tyler Hansen.
+- Richardson is listed second at the "Z" receiver grouping on the latest depth chart behind fifth year senior Travon Patterson. - Richardson had a break-out game against Texas Tech, pulling down four receptions for 79 yards and two touchdowns.
+He became the first true freshman to record two receiving touchdowns in the same game and just the third freshman (true or redshirt) to do so. - Richardson has slowly worked his way more into the playbook as the season has progressed.
+He has 11 receptions for 143 yards and two touchdowns and also five rushes for 10 yards this season, an average of 9.5 yards per touch. - Richardson caught his first collegiate pass against Colorado State in 2010, an 11-yard strike from Tyler Hansen.
 He had three receptions for nine yards against Hawai'i. - He joined the team on the second day of fall camp on scholarship after originally signing with UCLA. - His father, Paul, Sr., played receive at UCLA and in the NFL with the New York Jets, Oakland Raiders and Philadelphia Eagles. - He has twin brothers who are 12-years old.